Tittle

-A tittle or superscript dot is a small distinguishing mark, such as a diacritic in the form of a dot on a letter (for example, lowercase i or j).
-The tittle is an integral part of the glyph of i and j, but diacritic dots can appear over other letters in various languages.
+The tittle or superscript dot is the dot on top of lowercase i and j.
+In English writing the tittle is a diacritic which only appears as part of these glyphs, but diacritic dots can appear over other letters in various languages.
 In most languages, the tittle of i or j is omitted when a diacritic is placed in the tittle's usual position (as í or ĵ), but not when the diacritic appears elsewhere (as į, ɉ).

 Use

 The word tittle is rarely used.
 One notable occurrence is in the King James Bible at Matthew 5:18: "For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled" (KJV).
-The quotation uses "jot and tittle" as examples of extremely small graphic details in "the Law," presumably referring to the Hebrew text of the Torah.
+The quotation uses "jot and tittle" as examples of extremely small graphic details in "the Law", presumably referring to the Hebrew text of the Torah.
 In English the phrase "jot and tittle" indicates that every small detail has received attention.